CSJCampbell/WTCTools/README.md

 #5      Johan Persson 2555.896  172.9327     5   5    0    0   0
 #6        Brian White 2521.748  165.8261     5   4    0    1   0
 ```
-This approach is a measure of the 'home' advantage of playing
+This allows the relative strengths of the warcasters/warlocks
-a particular warcaster/warlock against another warcaster/warlock.
+to be objectively compared.

 ```R
 h2 <- pairLookup["Haley2", ]